evanworks/little-world/README.md

 ## Known Bugs

+* Destroying plank or masonry creates a magically pointless undefined tile
 * ~~Pickup animation plays on tiles where a resource is already collected~~
 * ~~Pressing CMD plays the pickup animation for some reason???~~
 * Crafting bench can spawn on top of a rock